Play Safe (public information film)

 Play Safe is a series of three public information films (PIFs) directed by David Eady and broadcast in the United Kingdom from 1978 highlighting to children the dangers of playing near overhead power lines and electrical substations.
 The broadcasts were sponsored by the Electricity Council, as part of wider efforts to educate the public about electricity.
 In a fashion typical for such broadcasts of the period, the films were made to be frightening for young children – depicting graphic electrocution scenes well before the 9pm watershed for programmes unsuitable for children.
 Television transmission was typically most frequent during school holidays and at times of day dedicated to children's programming.

 The three individual films were in fact part of a longer 10-minute film shown in schools to highlight the dangers of electricity.
 The film was hosted by two animated characters, a Wise Owl voiced by actor Brian Wilde, famous for his roles in Last of the Summer Wine and Porridge, who indoctrinates a younger bird, Robin, voiced by Bernard Cribbins, in electrical dangers and then shows the three films as demonstration of the hazards described.
 The inclusion of these animated characters provided a reassuring presence to younger children who would have been potentially traumatized by the events depicted in the films.

 Within this longer film, all three separate films differ slightly from their individual TV broadcasts with very minor changes to the music.
-However, the first film 'Frisbee' is notable also for about 5 seconds of additional footage not broadcast on TV, showing more of the character 'Jimmy' forcing entry through the sub-station fence, and also an additional graphic shot of his legs on fire after his electrocution.
+However, the first film 'Frisbee' is notable also for about 5 seconds of additional footage not broadcast on TV, showing more of the character 'Jimmy' forcing entry through the sub-station fence, and also an additional graphic shot after his electrocution where his body, frozen upright, begins to immolate at the leg.